Brand Measurement Case Studies

 Weeks 2–4

-• Top & upper-mid funnel campaigns live across Meta, YouTube, and TikTok
+• Top & upper-mid funnel campaigns are tagged and monitored across Meta, YouTube, and TikTok

 • 30-day model trainer with holdout data completes the tuning of the Marathon brand model with causal data